Anastasia Quintana

 Twitter: @commonertasha

-Anastasia (she/her) is an NSF Postdoctoral Research Fellow in the Social, Behavioral, and Economic Sciences studying what sparks collective action in small-scale fisheries and ocean conservation.
+Anastasia (she/her) has dual appointments as a Professional Researcher in the Marine Science Institute and a Lecturer in the Bren School.
+She studies what sparks collective action in small-scale fisheries and ocean conservation.
 She asks questions like: when do fishing cooperatives prevent overfishing?
 And, how can marine protection empower fisherfolk instead of marginalizing them?
 She uses theory and methods from anthropology, common-pool resource theory, political ecology, and human geography, though collaborates interdisciplinarily on most projects with ecologists, economists, and oceanographers.
-Her postdoctoral project has developed a new tool to diagnose compliance in marine protected areas, which uses archetypes of compliance rather than a binary (legal/illegal).
+She leads the TEMPO research project (https://tempo.msi.ucsb.edu/) studying temporary fisheries closures around the world, with a team of over 30 researchers, students, and community partners based in 4 countries.
 Most days you can find her playing beach volleyball, dancing bachata, or painting goofy animal portraits.